AliceRivi14/Assignment1/README.md

 	avoid_golden_token()
 	if the robot is near the silver token: move_token()
-	elseif the silver token is in front of the robot: go the robot forward
+	if the silver token is in front of the robot: go the robot forward
 	else if the silver token is on the left of the robot: turn the robot on the left